chucklever/i-d-nfs-ulb-v2/draft-ietf-nfsv4-nfs-ulb-v2.md

 # Introduction

-The RPC-over-RDMA version 2 transport may employ direct data placement to convey data payloads associated with RPC transactions, as described in {{I-D.ietf-nfsv4-rpcrdma-version-two}}.
-RPC client and server implementations using RPC-over-RDMA version 2 must agree which XDR data items and RPC procedures are eligible to use direct data placement (DDP) to ensure successful interoperation.
+The RPC-over-RDMA version 2 transport can employ direct data placement to convey data payloads associated with RPC transactions, as described in {{I-D.ietf-nfsv4-rpcrdma-version-two}}.
+As mandated by that document, RPC client and server implementations using RPC-over-RDMA version 2 MUST agree in advance which XDR data items and RPC procedures are eligible for direct data placement (DDP).

 An Upper-Layer Binding specifies this agreement for one or more versions of one RPC program.
 Other operational details, such as RPC